Visit

 Turn Your Passion for Troubleshooting and Process Improvement Into a Career

-Gain the Industrial Technology Skills You Need to Start a Career in Manufacturing
+Gain the Industrial Technology Skills You Need to Pursue a Career in Manufacturing

 Aims takes a hands-on approach to teaching the skills you’ll need to find entry-level work in manufacturing.
 Each industrial technology degree course builds your knowledge and skills using high-tech equipment to prepare you for work in the industry.